Kings Cross railway station, Sydney

 Kings Cross railway station is a heritage-listed railway station located on the Eastern Suburbs line, serving the Sydney suburb of Kings Cross.
-It is served by Sydney Trains' T4 Eastern Suburbs & Illawarra Line services and NSW TrainLink's South Coast Line services.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and Sydney Trains South Coast Line services.

 History

 Kings Cross station opened on 23 June 1979 when the Eastern Suburbs line opened from Central to Bondi Junction.

 The station was upgraded in 2004 and received a lift and tactile indicators.
 In 2016, Kings Cross was refurbished with new tiling, tactile indicators and the platform walls repainted.